socrata/odn-backend/data/README.md

 ```

 For example, if we want to get the variables for the `demographics.population`
-dataset and output them to `population-variables.csv`:
+dataset dataset and output them to `population-variables.csv`:

 ```sh
 % ./variables.sh demographics.population population-variables.csv